Illimag/dominos-app-visually-impaired/prototyping_test/README.md

 # Prototyping Test

+## Prototyping Test Plan

+### Testing Objective

+I believe that the Domino's App will increase usability and visability when the elements are increased in size.

+### Scope

+~Twelve Screens, Minimal functionality.
+Main focus on user being able to select order.

+### Testing Scenario

+Easy to see the elements on the screen

+### Testing Metrics

+X and Y coordinates of user tap interaction and screen transition timings.

+### Recruiting Criteria

+Personas Spectrum Limitation for the Visually Imparied

+### Script

+Why?
+Who?
+What?
+Where?
+When?
+How?

 ## Next steps

 Implement prototype with fullscreen API in the welcome screen to simulate full screen application experience.